-The Salvation Army of Clark County was represented by ARP, Veteran Services and EDS canteen.
+The Salvation Army Southern Nevada was represented by our Veteran Services and Emergency Disaster Services canteen.
 We contributed a total of 36 staff hours and 38 volunteer hours to this event.

 Over 600 veterans attended the Stand Down.
 We provided transportation to 35 of our current veteran clients from ARP and Owens Campus to the Stand Down.
 They were able to obtain gear and supplies, received vision and dental screenings, and connected with other services available to them.